How to Quit Drinking: A Research-Grounded Practical Guide

 Workplace

 Some workplaces have strong drinking cultures.
-This is a real environmental pressure, not a personal weakness.
+This is a real challenge, not an excuse.

 Practical options:

 - ADA protections — the Americans with Disabilities Act covers people in treatment for AUD.
-You cannot be fired for seeking treatment, though you can be held to the same performance standards as other employees.
+You cannot be fired for seeking treatment.

 Cost and Insurance

-Most insurance covers AUD treatment under the Affordable Care Act's mental health and substance use disorder parity mandate.
+Most insurance covers AUD treatment under the Affordable Care Act's mental health and substance use disorder parity requirements.
 This includes:

 If you are uninsured:

-- SAMHSA administers grants for substance use treatment for uninsured and underinsured individuals
+- SAMHSA administers grants for substance use treatment for uninsured and underinsured people

 - Call 1-800-662-HELP to find local options

-A Note on What the Research Can and Cannot Tell You
+A Note on What This Guide Cannot Tell You

-This guide is grounded in real research, and we want to be honest about its limits.
+This guide is grounded in real research, and we have tried to be honest throughout about what the evidence does and does not show.
+Here are the genuine gaps:

 Verified References